This is part one of a three-part series on glyphosate. Part two can be read here.

 Glyphosate use on food products continues to grow.
 For example, in 2012 five million acres in California USA alone were sprayed with glyphosate to grow peaches, almonds, grapes, cherries and citrus fruits.

-Should we be concerned by the widespread (and every growing) use of this chemical plant killer?
+Should we be concerned by the widespread (and ever growing) use of this chemical plant killer?
 Monsanto claims that the enzyme glyphosate blocks in plants are not found in humans, thus is not toxic when we consume it.
 Many peer reviewed independent studies have shown otherwise.

 Glyphosate kills plants.
 Farmers and homeowners primary use the chemical to destroy unwanted weeds.
 But farmers will also use the glyphosate to clear fields before replanting.